DNnate/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - 🌲**Provisioning/Onboarding**
         - proper user account creation, or provisioning, ensures that personnel follow specific procedures when creating accounts
         - 📝Provisioning includes the creation, maintenance, and removal of user objects from applications, systems, and directories.
 Registration occurs when users are enrolled in a biometric system for example;
+            - 🩹Enrollment, or registration, is the initial creation of a user account in the provisioning process.
+Clearance verification and background checks are sometimes part of the process that ensures that the identity of the person being enrolled matches who they claim to be
             - new-user account creation is AKA enrollment or registration
             - 🩹Registration is the process of adding a user to an identity management system.
 This includes creating their unique identifier and adding any attribute information that is associated with their identity.
             -  review of provisioning processes typically involves checking logs, reviewing the audit trail, or performing a manual review of permissions granted during the provisioning process.